AverageHelper/Gamgee/README.md

 #### `sr <video link>`

 Submit a song to the queue.
-Users must provide a valid YouTube or SoundCloud link in order to be considered.
+Users must provide a valid YouTube, SoundCloud, or Bandcamp link in order to be considered.

 #### `sr info`